almaan/genetech/README.md

 concepts introduced in the previous labs, in order to make sense of your spatial data, but also explore new ones like LDA and Single Cell Data Integration.

+### Packages
+We will use quite a lot of different packages in this lab, some which may take a while to install.
+Thus, it might be a good idea to install these before the lab starts, as to make sure that you don't waste valuable time waiting for something to compile.
+Open the script `prep/install-packages.R` in `Rstudio` and run the whole thing, just to make sure you have all the necessary components installed.

 ### Preparatory work
 You should more or less have all tools required to conduct this lab on your computer, meaning you won't have to install plenty of new packages.
 However, we